Community Food Systems Conference 2017

 - Keynote and plenary sessions on food security, social justice and sustainable agriculture

 - $10,000 Harvester Level

 - $5,000 Cultivator Level

 - $2,500 Sower Level

 The conference will be taking place at the Boston Park Plaza Hotel at 50 Park Plaza Boston, MA 02116.
-Hotel room reservations will be available at a special group rate.
+Hotel room reservations will be available at a special group rate of $139 per night.
 Field trips and a conference reception will take place at sites in the Boston area.
-Specific sites and transportation logistics will be communicated well in advance.
+Specific sites and transportation logistics will be communicated in advance.